Yoon, Biden Agree to Develop Comprehensive, Strategic Alliance

 Biden said the alliance served as a linchpin for peace and prosperity in the region for decades and also played an important role in deterring North Korean threats.

-Biden thanked Yoon for the warm hospitality and invited him to Washington at a time that is convenient for both sides.

-In the evening, an official banquet will be held at the National Museum of Korea attended by the two presidents and key government and business officials.
+In the evening, an official banquet was held at the National Museum of Korea attended by the two presidents and key government and business officials.

+Earlier Saturday, Biden visited the Seoul National Cemetery and paid his respects to fallen soldiers.

+On Friday, shortly after arriving, he visited a Samsung semiconductor plant in Pyeongtaek, Gyeonggi Province, with Yoon.

-On Sunday, Biden, alongside Yoon, will visit the Korean Air and Space Operations Center in Osan, Gyeonggi Province, wrapping up his three-day visit to Korea.
-He will then leave for Japan.
+On Sunday, Biden, alongside Yoon, was scheduled to visit the Korean Air and Space Operations Center in Osan, Gyeonggi Province, wrapping up his three-day visit to Korea.

+Industry ministers and businesspeople from South Korea and the U.S. also held talks in Seoul on the sidelines of Biden's visit to Korea.

+According to the Trade, Industry and Energy Ministry, Minister Lee Chang-yang met with U.S. Commerce Secretary Gina Raimondo at a Seoul hotel on Saturday morning.